-It is easy to show (see e.g. [6]) that for "static" problems with "slow" changing loads and "slow" changing geometry the ITFC is coinciding with well-known Neuber-Novozhilov fracture criterion [7], [8].
-It can be proven [3], [6], [9] that with the right choice of spatial parameter d, used in criterion formulation, Neuber-Novozhilov criterion is giving predictions coinciding with critical tensile stress (ultimate stress) criterion in the case of rapture of initially intact media and the critical stress intensity factor (Griffith - Irwine, K{IC}) criterion in the case of rupture in a tip of a macroscopic crack.
-The important outcome is that the criterion is governing two cases that are normally treated separately in a single (and rather simple) rupture condition - it can be applied to predict brittle fracture of materials with arbitrary size of defect, from intact undamaged media to media with macroscopic cracks.
+It is easy to show (see e.g., Ref.
+[6]) that for "static" problems with "slow" changing loads and "slow" changing geometry, the ITFC is coinciding with well-known Neuber-Novozhilov fracture criterion [7, 8].
+It can be proven [3, 6, 9] that with the right choice of spatial parameter d, used in the criterion formulation, Neuber-Novozhilov criterion is giving predictions coinciding with critical tensile stress (ultimate stress) criterion in the case of rapture of initially intact media and the critical stress intensity factor (Griffith-Irwine, $K{\rm IC}$) criterion in the case of rupture in a tip of a macroscopic crack.
+The important outcome is that the criterion is governing two cases that are normally treated separately in a single (and rather simple) rupture condition-it can be applied to predict brittle fracture of materials with arbitrary size of defect, from intact undamaged media to media with macroscopic cracks.
 The Neuber-Novozhilov criterion is also providing smooth transition between these two cases.
 As a result the criterion is perfectly applicable to fracture problems with fracture surface geometry that is not known a priori.
 In such problems fracture in initially intact material can be initiated somewhere in a body and, as it evolves, transform into a macroscopic crack.
-The whole fracture evolution can be predicted with a single fracture criterion.
+The entire fracture evolution can be predicted with a single fracture criterion.

-In a big number of works (see, e.g., [3], [5], [10]) authors, applying the introduced ITFC to predict critical fracture conditions in different dynamic fracture experiments (e.g., [11]) proved that the ITFC can be successfully used to predict initiation of brittle fracture appearing as a result of high-rate deformation applied somewhere in a body.
-In the same works a material parameter τ - the incubation time of brittle fracture, constituting the essence of the ITFC and characterizing the temporal dependence of media strength was computed for many of widely used materials.
+In a big number of works (see e.g., Refs.
+[3, 5, 10]), applying the introduced ITFC to predict critical fracture conditions in different dynamic fracture experiments (e.g., Ref.
+[11]) proved that the ITFC can be successfully used in order to predict initiation of brittle fracture appearing as a result of high-rate deformation applied somewhere in a body.
+In the same works, a material parameter τ - the incubation time of brittle fracture, constituting the essence of the ITFC and characterizing the temporal dependence of media strength was computed for many of widely used materials.

-Lately an approach making it possible to embed the ITFC into numerical computational schemes based on finite element method (FEM) was developed [12], [13].
-Utilizing this approach simulation of several different experiments on dynamic impact fracture caused by high-rate loads was performed [12], [14].
-These works testify that the ITFC used as a rupture criterion in FEM numerical simulations is able to predict correctly and precisely experimentally observed phenomena of dynamic fracture initiation, evolution and arrest.
+Lately an approach making it possible to embed the ITFC into numerical computational schemes based on finite element method (FEM) was developed [12-14].
+Utilizing this approach simulation of several different experiments on dynamic impact fracture caused by high-rate loads was performed [12, 15].
+These works testify that the ITFC used as a rupture criterion in FEM numerical simulations is able to predict correctly and precisely and all the variety of experimentally observed phenomena of dynamic fracture initiation, evolution and arrest.

-As a matter of fact, not including the ITFC and approaches based on classical fracture criteria that are obviously inapplicable to predict high-rate fracture, nowadays only one approach exists that is pretending to correct prediction of dynamic fracture.
-This approach is originating from the works of Freund [15],[16],[17] and was later developed by Rosakes.
-It is based on an assumption that fracture criterion in a tip of a crack can be received as a function of stress intensity factor rate: $K^d(t) \leq K_C^d(\dot{K}(t))$, with K^d being the dynamic stress intensity factor, changing in time, K_C^d being its critical value and dot denoting time derivative.
+As a matter of fact, not including the ITFC and approaches based on classical fracture criteria that are obviously inapplicable to predict high-rate fracture, nowadays only one approach exists is pretending to correct prediction of dynamic fracture.
+This approach is originating from the works of Freund [16-18] and was later developed by Rosakes.
+It is based on an assumption that fracture criterion in a tip of a crack can be received as a function of stress intensity factor rate: $K^{d}(t) \leq K^{d}{C}(\dot{K}(t))$, with K^{d} being the dynamic stress intensity factor, changing in time, K^{d}{C} being its critical value and dot denoting time derivative.
 As discussed by Bratov and Petrov [12], this approach in many cases is contradicting the common sense and is applicable to predict dynamic fracture initiation (not even mentioning high-rate fracture evolution) in a very limited set of problems with strict requirements on material, loading history, fractured sample geometry etc.